visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  GetQueryOutputString() -> string
-  GetQueryOutputValue() -> double, tuple of doubles GetQueryOutputXML() -> string
-  GetQueryOutputObject() -> dictonary or value
+  GetQueryOutputObject() -> dictionary or value

-return value : integer
+return type : dictionary or value
-    GetQueryOutputString returns a string.
-    GetQueryOutputValue returns a single double precision number or a tuple of double precision numbers.
-    GetQueryOutputXML returns an xml string produced by the last query.
     GetQueryOutputObject returns an xml string produced by the last query.